Paper files get lost.

 27%

-deaths in Nigeria are linked to non-communicable diseases.
+of all deaths in Nigeria are linked to non-communicable diseases such as hypertension, diabetes, and cancer.

 68.6 million

 people are living with hypertension.
-11% of deaths linked to hypertension-related complications.
+11% of deaths are linked to hypertension-related complications.

 FMOH, State of Health of The Nation Report, 2024